Strategic Advisory Group

 As a language graduate from Queen’s, Kevin speaks Irish and Spanish and began his career working in the European Commission, both in Brussels and Belfast.

-Andrew Grounds is a Senior Research Fellow with an established track record for delivering high impact research in areas that include urban regeneration, social economics and finance, peace-building and community planning.
+Andrew Grounds is a senior research fellow on QCAP’s Community Wealth and Social Economy work.
+He has an established track record for delivering high impact research in areas that include urban regeneration, social economics and finance, peace-building and community planning.

 Professor Ruth Hunter, Professor of Public and Planetary Health, Centre for Public Health, Queen’s University Belfast.
 Ruth is particularly interested in research at the intersection of public health and planetary health, and in particular exploring the co-benefits of urban environment-based interventions.